 Explore the Local Parks –

 On my second morning in Seattle, I wanted to explore an area that was less “crazy” than the market, so I took an Uber to the Seattle Japanese Garden.
 It’s a beautiful park, especially with the leaves changing for fall.
 You do have to pay to get in, but what made the trip worthwhile was also going to the Washington Park Arboretum across the street.
 This park was much larger and the plants and trees were a lot more diverse than at the Japanese garden.
+The trees themselves looked really well maintained, I imagine they are looked after people like this Tree Care in Los Angeles County, who know exactly how to make the trees look their best.
 I really enjoyed walking through some of the paths, and taking in that fresh west coast air.

 Amazon Spheres –